 August 21, 1930, Wieringermeer.
-The reclamation of another piece of the Zuyderzee ‘South Sea’ was completed.
-An area, when it was still land, that was called Creil Woods (Creilerwoud).
+The reclamation of another piece of the Zuyderzee (Southern Sea) was completed.
+An area, when it was still land, that was called Creilerwoud (Creil Woods).
 Land lost to the sea eight centuries ago, during the most destructive All Saints’ Flood in 1170.
-The reclaimed land -or polder– now being named Wieringermeer Polder, instead of Creil Woods.
+The reclaimed land -or polder– now being named Wieringermeer Polder, instead of Creilerwoud.
 A few years after the completion, settlers from everywhere in the Netherlands came.
 But, it was not for long that these pioneers would keep their feet dry.

-The first villages being founded in the Wieringermeer Polder, were Sluis I (‘sluice 1’), Middenmeer (‘middle lake’) and Wieringerwerf.
+The first villages being founded in the Wieringermeer Polder, were Sluis I (Sluice 1), Middenmeer (Mid-Lake) and Wieringerwerf.
 Village Sluis 1 was later elegantly rebranded as Slootdorp, meaning ‘ditch village’.
-Wieringerwerf means ‘werf of Wieringen’, and werf means terp, which is an artificial settlement mound.
-Read our Manual Making a Terp in 12 Steps to get a better picture of terps.
+Wieringerwerf means ‘werf of Wieringen’, and werf means terp which is an artificial settlement mound.
+Read our Manual Making a Terp in 12 Steps to get a better picture of what terps are.
 The word werf is similar as Warf(t) used in northern Germany.

-Indeed, when Wieringerwerf was founded, a brand new terp was built too, in 1930.
+Indeed, when in 1930 Wieringerwerf was founded, a brand new terp was built too.
 A terp for just-in-case, so to speak.
 It is a fancy, four hectares big, square-shaped terp, including a top-notch sweet water well.
-This terp was the latest addition to the terp-building tradition, that started in the wider region around 600 BC at the salt marshes.
-And, the constructors of the just-in-case terp 2.0 had foresight indeed, as we wil see below.
+This terp was the latest addition to the terp-building tradition, that started in the wider region around 600 BC at the salt marshes along the Wadden Sea.
+And, the constructors of the just-in-case terp 2.0 had foresight indeed, as we wil see further below.

 On February 21, 1945 the Nazi army had ordered also the inundation of the Beemster Polder already, south of the Wieringermeer Polder.
 At the end of May 1945, the polder had been drained again.